cslavenc/poc-deep-reinforcement-learning-tradebot/README.md

   - **high liquidity**: an asset must possess a high daily trade volume
   - **instant selling and buying**: thanks to high liquidity, an asset can be sold or bought immediately
   - **zero slippage**: the asset is definitely sold/bought at the chosen **spot** price
-  - **zero market impact**: buying or selling an asset should not influence the market at all Therefore, an initial candidate list has been identified by sorting assets on binance by descending volume.
+  - **zero market impact**: buying or selling an asset should not influence the market at all.
+  Therefore, an initial candidate list has been identified by sorting assets on binance by descending volume.
   The final list has been chosen through testing.